 I grew up in Minnesota with four siblings (two sisters and two brothers), doing everything from riding horses and reading to fort building and paintballing.
 Minnesota summers are perfect for swimming, boating, and biking.
 Meanwhile, Minnesota winters, almost three times longer than summer, are great for sledding, ice-skating, and driving lessons on the lake (the best place to learn how to literally drive on ice, with only the occasional icehouse obstacle).
 No matter where we kids went or what we were doing though, we were almost always toting along a good book.
-My mom first inspired my love for stories reading historical fiction to us over our homeschool lunch break.
+My mom first inspired my love for stories through reading historical fiction to us over our homeschool lunch break.

 My siblings and I each launched our own journeys into the vast and intriguing world of fiction, but over the years, my younger brother (my fort-making buddy and frog-catching partner) began to face a dearth in the boys’ book department.
 Whereas, I was enjoying romantic suspense, despite the romance part (I prefer straight up suspense), my younger brother became hard-pressed to find enough good Christian fiction written for guys to satiate his reading speed.
 Even male Christian authors seemed bent on writing women’s fiction.

-Instead, I continued studying writing.
-After graduating high school in 2010, I went on to become a Craftsman of the Jerry B. Jenkins Christian Writers Guild in 2013.
-I started blogging weekly about Biblical worldview and practical Christianity at whentherocksspeak, I wrote/co-compiled the book The Voices of the Pioneers: Homeschooling in Minnesota, and I attended Bible classes at Ellerslie Mission Society in Windsor, Colorado.
+I started blogging weekly on Biblical worldview and practical Christianity at whentherocksspeak, I wrote/co-compiled the book The Voices of the Pioneers: Homeschooling in Minnesota, and I attended Bible classes at Ellerslie Mission Society in Windsor, Colorado.
 I became a co-administrator of the Writer’s Picture Challenge and authored several flash fiction stories.
 Throughout this time, I continued writing books and attending writers’ conferences.

 “Boys don’t read,” stated an acquisitions editor when I attempted to market my second novel, this one written for teen boys.